nrfconnect/sdk-nrf/samples/wifi/thread_coex/README.rst

 .. include:: /includes/build_and_run_ns.txt

-You can build the sample for the following configurations:
+You can build the coexistence sample for the following configurations:

 * Wi-Fi throughput only
 * Thread throughput only